ramblingbarney/verbose-pancake/README.md

 ## Manual Testing

-* View the /products url and add a Feature or Issue to the cart, the number of products shown in the cart at the right of the cart graphic should increase by the quantity added to the cart
+* View the /products url and add a Feature or Issue to the cart, the number of Features/Issues shown in the cart at the right of the cart graphic should increase by the quantity added to the cart
 * View the /products url and click on the '+1 Vote' button for any Feature/Issue, the total vote number should increment by 1 and turn red only allowing one vote per registered user per feature/issue, were the user has voted on the feature/issue before the number of votes will not increment by 1 or turn red

 ### Password Reset